ahany/advanced-lane-finding/README.md

 ![enter image description here](https://github.com/ahany/advanced-lane-finding/blob/master/output_images/fitted_poly.png)

-In order to add robustness to lane detection, the absolute difference between obtained polynomial coefficients and the coefficients from the previous iteration.
+In order to add robustness to lane detection, the absolute difference between obtained polynomial coefficients and the coefficients from the previous iteration is calculated.
 The new coefficients are discarded if the difference exceeds a threshold.
 The threshold was decided by trying different numbers and selecting the most robust behavior

-The outlier rejection mechanism is implemented at lines 210 through 217 in `LaneDetector.py` and show below:
+The outlier rejection mechanism is implemented at lines 210 through 217 in `LaneDetector.py` and shown below:

     # outlier removal
     error_right = np.absolute(right_fit[0] - right_fit_prev[0])